onetapbeyond/gen_metrics/README.md

 GenMetrics.monitor_pipeline(pipeline)
 ```

 Metrics are published by a dedicated GenMetrics reporting process.
-Any application can subscribe to this process in order to aggregate, render, persist, or generally handle metrics data.
+Any application can subscribe to this process in order to receive metrics data.
 Sample summary metrics data for a GenStage process looks as follows:

 ```
 # Stage Name: Data.Producer, PID<0.195.0>